In This Article

 A few months ago, I found myself at the gynecologist’s office with a maddening, exhausting complaint.
 I knew that something was wrong, I told the receptionist when I made the appointment—but I didn’t know what, and I couldn’t say how long I’d felt that way.
-It wasn’t like I was in excruciating pain; I had suffered enough UTIs to recognize that stabbing urgency, and this felt different.
-What was going on in my body wasn’t sharp or stabbing, not itchy or even noticeable to a partner.
-I just felt slightly off.
+It wasn’t like I was in excruciating pain; I just felt slightly off.
 I was experiencing something subtle but ever present, the mildest burning or tingling sensation, so that I was constantly, if only barely, aware of the area down there.
 When asked how long these symptoms had persisted, I honestly—if a little embarrassedly—replied that it had been years.
 I couldn’t remember a time when my reproductive system felt normal.

-I’ve spent my adult life dutifully enduring regular exams and pap smears.
-STI tests always came back negative, and when I was occasionally diagnosed with bacterial vaginosis or a yeast infection, my doctor would suggest that my minor malady was the cost of having sex/wearing a bathing suit/having female reproductive organs; they would write me a onetime prescription and send me on my way.
-The whole time, however, I couldn’t shake that something wasn’t right with my reproductive health.
-That barely present tingling sensation lingered through aggressive campaigns of Monostat and cranberry juice, herbal teas and garlic suppositories.
+I couldn’t shake that something wasn’t right with my reproductive health.
+That barely present tingling sensation lingered through aggressive campaigns of Monistat and cranberry juice, herbal teas and garlic suppositories.
 I scoured WebMD late into the night, diagnosing myself with obscure ailments and then remembered that it didn’t matter: Doctors had already determined that I was “fine.”

-So when I recently recounted my subtle, strange symptoms to a nurse practitioner, I didn’t get my hopes up.
-I assumed that she would tell me a permanent tingling sensation was normal, or assume I was being hyperbolic.
-Instead, she believed me.
-Furthermore, she told me that my symptoms sounded like those of a bacterial infection called Ureaplasma—something that, in spite of chronic googling and endless clinic visits, I’d never even heard of.
+So when I recently recounted my subtle, yet strange symptoms to a nurse practitioner, I didn’t get my hopes up.
+Surprisingly, she told me that my symptoms sounded like those of a bacterial infection called Ureaplasma—something that, in spite of chronic googling and endless clinic visits, I’d never even heard of.
 A week later, when my test results for the infection came back positive, I knew I had to find out more: How common was this illness?
 And in over five years of regular gynecologist visits, why hadn’t anyone tested me before?

 “Ureaplasma is a type of bacteria that is commonly found in the vaginal secretions of sexually active women,” explains Gupta.
 To be more specific, Ureaplasma is a subspecies of Mycoplasma, a bacteria that lives in mucous membranes.
 (Other types of Mycoplasma cause common illnesses such as walking pneumonia.)
 Untreated, a Ureaplasma infection can lead to chronic discomfort, pelvic inflammatory disease, and even complications during pregnancy.